 After a couple of weeks I decided to take matters into my own hands and I rang the psychiatrist.
 He was most helpful and arranged for a Community Psychiatric Nurse (C.P.N.) to visit me.
 This she did and duly reported back to the psychiatrist.
 They diagnosed that I was suffering from panic attacks which prevented me from going out.
 It was then arranged that the C.P.N. would visit me weekly to help me overcome the problem.
 Week after week we went on a little walk but returned home as soon as I felt anxious.
 Unfortunately, as I know now, she didn’t know anything about how to properly treat my problem.
 She was doing her best but, I wasn’t getting any better.
 It was not her fault that she hadn’t been given any training about helping people with my problem.

 We kept this up for about six months but regrettably I was, if anything, getting worse.
 In November 1982 my boss sent for me to see how I was getting on.
 I had to admit that things were getting worse and he pointed out that my work was suffering due to my anxiety.
 However, my boss, Tony, was brilliant and very understanding.
 He said that there was a “Behaviour Therapist” working in our hospital group and would I like to see him.
 I must point out that because I worked at a hospital and even lived in the grounds I did not come under the “catchement” area of that hospital so Tony had to pull some strings to get me an appointment with the “Behaviour Therapist” in our own group.
 I didn’t really know what a “Behaviour Therapist” was but, I was prepared to try anything.
 A telephone call, from Tony, resulted in the therapist agreeing to see me.
 I suppose it was like colleagues helping each other rather than a formal N.H.S. matter.
-The therapist’s name was Kevin Gournay and, as I am sure you will realise, he is now Professor Kevin Gournay, a “Patron” of ‘No Panic’
+The therapist’s name was Kevin Gournay and, as I am sure you will realise, he is now Professor Kevin Gournay, the president of our charity ‘No Panic’